lifesavers/dissent/README.md

-# dissent
+# DISSENT
-DISSENT Platforms: Prevent, or rarely, Interrupt and Recondition an αpe Ævent with Empathy Gap Closures
+DISSENT Platforms: Prevent, or rarely, Interrupt and Recondition a Bedroom 'αpe ævent' with Empathy Gap Closures actuated in 1869ms.

+- Touch Buttons: The Power of Touch
+- Amazon Skill Kit (ASK): The Weirding Voice
+- Google Home: The Weirding Voice